Guide to Homeschooling in Delaware

 - Bombay Hook National Wildlife Refuge in Smyma: With the goal of protecting one of the largest remaining tidal salt marshes, this field trip is a great way for students to learn about nature, habitats, and wildlife species.

 - Air Mobility Command Museum in Dover: This museum houses over 30 aircraft as well as various U.S. war exhibits.
-Special events, supper camp, and simulators are available for students to learn about air transport, cargo haulers, bombers, and more.
+Special events, summer camp, and simulators are available for students to learn about air transport, cargo haulers, bombers, and more.

 - Biggs Museum of American Art in Dover: Visitors are sure to be inspired by this art museum full of paintings, sculptures, and numerous other art forms by renowned American artists.
 Students can participate in group tours, education programs, and special events.